skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 truce.
 She is prepared to offer them control of the mountain in exchange for their aid in repelling Mordan.
 The mountain, being pissed off and errupting, is not the prize it was just a few weeks before.
-But the Dwarves came to claim it, and it’s all she has to bargain with.
+But the Dwarves came to claim it, and it's all she has to bargain with.

 They reveal to the Queen the Dwarven food shortage.
 This might be an even better bargaining chip than the mountain.
-She could probably simply wait for their hungry bellies to prompt their surrender, but Mordan’s attack from the north and her own thinning forces do not afford her this luxury.
+She could probably simply wait for their hungry bellies to prompt their surrender, but Mordan's attack from the north and her own thinning forces do not afford her this luxury.
 She adds that she will give the Dwarves the provisions they need if they aid her.

 They agree to this task and depart.
 A detachment of soldiers is sent along with the party, under their command.
-There are enough men to demonstarted that they come in the name of the Queen, but few enough that the Dwarves won’t mistake the group for a halfhearted counterattack.
+There are enough men to demonstarted that they come in the name of the Queen, but few enough that the Dwarves won't mistake the group for a halfhearted counterattack.

 They ride south under a flag of truce and meet with the Dwarven